oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 When using the Intel(R) oneAPI DPC++ Compiler, it is likely that Intel(R) oneMKL will be found automatically.
 If it is not, the parameter ``MKL_ROOT`` can be set to point to the installation prefix of Intel(R) oneMKL.
+Alternatively, the ``MKLROOT`` environment variable can be set, either manually or by using an environment script provided by the package.

 .. _build_for_CUDA_dpcpp: